OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 peripheral features on the acceleration platform.
 The OFS architecture for Intel Agilex FPGA provides modularity, configurability and scalability.
 The primary components of the FPGA Interface Manager or shell of the reference design are:

 - PCIe Subsystem - a hierarchical design that targets the P-tile PCIe hard IP and is configured to support Gen4 speeds and Arm AXI4-Stream Data Mover functional mode.
-- Transceiver Subsystem - provides portability to different Ethernet configurations across platforms and generations and reusability of the hardware framework and software stack.
+- Ethernet Subsystem - provides portability to different Ethernet configurations across platforms and generations and reusability of the hardware framework and software stack.
 - Memory Subsystem - composed of 5 DDR4 channels; two HPS DDR4 banks, x40 (x32 Data and x8 ECC), 1200 MHz, 1GB each, and four Fabric DDR4 banks, x32 (no ECC), 1200 MHz, 4GB
 - Hard Processor System - 64-bit quad core ARM® Cortex*-A53 MPCore with integrated peripherals.
 - Reset Controller